Dear Debi: Do I need to follow the design trends? I find it offensive when people call my house “dated.”

 Do you need to follow them at all?
 For alot of us, we love watching HGTV and following the trends.
 We LOVE makeover transformations and we love seeing what others are doing in their home.
 BUT trends are just trends.
 They come and they go.
 Some trends barely last a year, whereas other trends, last for a decade like the all gray house design trend that we just came out of.

 I love following the clothes trends.
 At the beginning of each season, I go to my favorite clothing stores to ponder and touch the latest styles, drool over the latest colors, and to see what I want to incorporate in my wardrobe for the upcoming season.
 I may buy a few pieces, okay, maybe more than a few.
 But when I bring these items home and hang them in my closet, I discard a few styles that I haven’t worn in a year or so.
-I have a rule that I try to follow to keep my house organized and not full of clutter, is that every time I bring an item in my home, I need to get rid of an item or donate it.
+I have a rule that I try to follow to keep my house organized and not full of clutter, so every time I bring an item in my home, I need to get rid of an item or donate it.

 Updating our house to the current trends is like updating our clothes every year.
 At the end of the day, its up to us to decide what we like, what we don’t like, what fits into our budget or not, and what trend or trends we want to incorporate into our existing house’s style and design.
 It’s also up to us to decide, how many design trends we follow, and what style or items that we may want to dispose of in our current state.
 Just because a house trend is currently in style, doesn’t mean we need to rush out and grab that trend or rip out a renovation that we just completed a couple of years ago.
 We need to look at a trend to see if its right for our space, what we currently have in our home, our lifestyle and that it will complement the style of our home.